Skip to content

 TODO add more details, especially about batch#

-Manipulated pixels are selected unformly selected in a subpatch, away from a grid with an approximate uniform probability to be selected across the whole patch.
+Manipulated pixels are selected uniformly selected in a subpatch, away from a grid with an approximate uniform probability to be selected across the whole patch.
 If struct_params is not None, an additional structN2V mask is applied to the data, replacing the pixels in the mask with random values (excluding the pixel already manipulated).

 Parameters: